HenryEarl/HenryEarl.github.io/docs/HowToDocs/additional-tools.md

 Note: if running these commands via Cobaltstrike, all of these must be proceeded by "powershell" or "powerpick" (unmanaged Powershell).
 ### PowerUp
 Invoke-AllChecks
-• This runs all possible checks in PowerUp
+-This runs all possible checks in PowerUp
-• Useful way to just quickly go through the checks and determine any easy escalation paths Get-GPPPassword
+-Useful way to just quickly go through the checks and determine any easy escalation paths Get-GPPPassword
-• Retrieves any group policy passwords that are discovered Get-GPPAutologon
+-Retrieves any group policy passwords that are discovered Get-GPPAutologon
-• Retrieves any group policy auto-logon creds
+-Retrieves any group policy auto-logon creds
 ### PowerView
 Find-LocalAdminAccess
-• Finds all local administrator access for the current user for all computers on the domain
-• Often takes a long time to run and return complete results, so leave it running FindLastLogonLocation
+-Finds all local administrator access for the current user for all computers on the domain -Often takes a long time to run and return complete results, so leave it running FindLastLogonLocation
-• Search for the last logon location for a specific user on the current domain Invoke-ShareFinder
+-Search for the last logon location for a specific user on the current domain Invoke-ShareFinder
-• Searches for network share drive access on the current domain Get-NetUser - UserName [username]
+-Searches for network share drive access on the current domain Get-NetUser - UserName [username]
 Get-NetGroup -UserName [username]
-• Searches for what group the specified user is a member of Get-DomainTrust
+-Searches for what group the specified user is a member of Get-DomainTrust
 Get-ForestTrust
-• Search for trust relationships
+-Search for trust relationships